kot-org/Kot/README.md

 </p>

 # KonectOS 2
-An 64bits operating system in c++, which boot in uefi
+A 64bits operating system in c++, which boot in uefi

 # Road map